timesize/monster-oop/02-express-mongo-crud/mongoose-intro/27-28/README.md

 <img src="http://i.imgur.com/MVaVKG8.gif" />

+`MongoDB` is a no-SQL database. `Mongoose` is a library or "wrapper" that gives us a bunch of convenience methods for working with MongoDB records (kind of like jQuery's convenience methods for manipulating the DOM).
+Generally we will not be interacting _directly_ with MongoDB, instead we'll be working with `mongoose`.

+<details><summary>Side-note: Wondering what makes noSQL different from SQL? (we'll talk more about this later)</summary>

 There are two main categories of databases: relational (SQL) databases, and non-relational (no-SQL) databases.
 Mongo is a no-SQL database that stores entries in a JSON-like format.

 Since Mongo is the first database we've worked with it's hard for us to discuss the tradeoffs between SQL/no-SQL.
 But here's a great analogy from a fellow on StackOverflow: